foskey51/sandbox/README.md

  # Sandbox - Secure Online Coding Platform

  A web-based frontend interface for writing, editing, and securely executing code in a sandboxed environment.
- This interface integrates a real-time terminal, AI-driven programming guidance, and syntax-aware code editing.
+ This interface integrates a real-time terminal, AI-driven programming guidance, and syntax-aware code editing and a VM for fun sandbox experimentation.

  ## Overview
  This repository contains the frontend implementation of a secure online code execution system.